 But, all these things aside, by writing about my ethnicity and about things that fall too close to home (such as racism in education or the in-fighting I’ve seen between groups on Facebook), I’ve learned that I have very strong feelings.
 These aren’t backed up by research or studies, they’re just my own experiences colouring the way I experience the world.
 In some areas I have discovered a very deep rooted bitterness fueled by the way I have been treated by non-Romani (and even by some Romani since coming to the US).
 I have sometimes been too eager, sometimes too bitter, sometimes too judgmental.
 I’m not perfect – I’m human and I’m trying to learn how to integrate my culture and upbringing with my academic and online lives.
 It’s not easy.

 Yes, I am East Slovak Romani.
-But, this was coloured by growing up in the UK surrounded by family members from Latvia, France, Scotland, and Ireland.
+But, this was coloured by growing up in the UK surrounded by family members who lived in Latvia, France, Scotland, Slovakia, Poland, and Ireland.
 My dialect was a hotch-potch of lexicons and orthographies, but it was who I was.
 I have since tried to standardize my dialect to the one I know most of, but even then I know I make glaring mistakes all the time – but, I’m trying.
 I want to save our language, preserve what I know and build on it into a level of complete fluency – so that I might teach others.
 I fail at code-switching and made mistakes with that all the time too.
 In a class I might drop into an accent, spit out a Romani word, or refuse to enter or sit until told to do so.
 I mark myself as “weird”; as “other” without even trying.
 It’s always been this way.
 However much my light-skin gives me passing privilege, my Romanija and traditions mark me out.

 I used to feel embarrassed – sometimes still do – by these lapses.
 But, mostly now I accept them because they are ME.
 I don’t want to change who I am, but feel at this point in time my academic career has already been negatively impacted enough by people simply knowing I am Romani.
 This Masters degree has been a lesson in why I am quite clearly other even when I think I’m adjusting myself well.
 It has been incredibly difficult and stressful to deal with the open distrust and prejudice I have had to face.
 The amount of times I’ve been told that I am quite clearly “not cut out” for academics (even though I am the only second year in the program currently with a 4.0 – though I know that will change this semester, right before I graduate), or been denied the opportunity to speak at a conference or teach a class (I am the ONLY person in my program who will graduate this year who has not submitted to a publication, spoken at a conference, or taught undergraduate classes as part of the MA.
 I was actively denied those opportunities.
 I was told my writing was “not ready” despite getting As on my work.
 I was told that I would not be a good speaker or teacher.
 Why?
 I don’t know.
 All I know is that I am the only openly Romani person in the graduate program and have fielded many disturbing questions during classes).